James Carlos Blake

-James Carlos Blake (May 26, 1943 – January 11, 2025) was an American novelist as well as a writer of novellas, short stories, and essays.
-His work has received extensive critical favor and several notable awards.
-He has been called “one of the greatest chroniclers of the mythical American outlaw life” and as “one of the most original writers in America today and … certainly one of the bravest.”
-He was a recipient of the University of South Florida's Distinguished Humanities Alumnus Award and a member of the Texas Institute of Letters.
+James Carlos Blake (May 26, 1943 – January 11, 2025) was an American writer.
+His work has received critical favor and several awards.
+He has been lauded as "one of the greatest chroniclers of the mythical American outlaw life" and as "one of the most original writers in America today and … certainly one of the bravest."
+He was an esteemed recipient of the University of South Florida's Distinguished Humanities Alumnus Award and a member of the Texas Institute of Letters, which he considered his crowning achievement.

 Life and career

-Blake wrote about his boyhood in a memoir essay entitled “The Outsider” and has discussed his life and work in a profile in Texas Monthly and in a wide-ranging interview in Firsts.
+Blake wrote about his boyhood in a memoir essay entitled "The Outsider" and has discussed his life and work in a profile in Texas Monthly and in a wide-ranging interview in Firsts.
 He was born in Tampico, Mexico on May 26, 1943, a third-generation Mexican descended from American, English, Irish, and Spanish ancestors—including a British pirate who was executed in Veracruz, Mexico—and was a naturalized American citizen.
 His father, Carlos Sebastian Blake Hernandez, was a civil engineer born and schooled in Mexico City.
 His mother, Estrella Maria Lozano Cano, was the daughter of a horse rancher and grew up on the family's ranch near Matamoros.
 Blake received his elementary education at St. Joseph's Academy in Brownsville, Texas and graduated from high school in Miami, Florida.
 After service in the U. S. Army Airborne (paratroopers), he earned BA and MA degrees at the University of South Florida Tampa Bay and an MFA degree from Bowling Green State University (Ohio), where he attended on a fellowship.
 He has worked as a snake-catcher, Volkswagen mechanic, swimming pool maintenance man, and county jail properties officer, but his primary occupation has been as a college instructor.
 He has taught at the University of South Florida, Bowling Green State University, Florida SouthWestern State College, King Fahd University of Petroleum and Minerals (Saudi Arabia), and Miami Dade College.
 In 1997, he left teaching to write full-time.

 Blake died of pneumonia at a nursing home in Venice, Florida, on January 11, 2025, at the age of 81.